 If you’re walking in shallow water, shuffling your feet can help you avoid stepping directly on an animal.
 The animal might also feel you coming and get out of the way.

-This includes pieces of them—even if they’re dead.
+Don’t touch any marine animals, even if they are dead.
+This includes pieces of them.
 A lone tentacle can still be dangerous.

 Clothing can help protect you against stings from creatures and scratches from coral.
 Chemicals on your skin can trigger jellyfish to release their stingers.
 Even something as sheer as pantyhose or a special type of sunscreen can form a barrier between your skin chemicals and the jellyfish.
 Wearing shoes in the water is also a good idea.
-However, keep in mind that many spiny creatures can cut through a shoe or wetsuit.
+However, keep in mind that some creatures have spines that can pierce a shoe or wetsuit.

 A venomous creature might be lurking under a rock or in a crevice.